 Turmeric vs. curcumin

-As mentioned, turmeric (or Curcuma longa) is the root or stem of the flowering plant found in Asia and Central America, and within that root are naturally-occurring compounds called curcuminoids.
-The curcuminoids lend the distinguishing color to the bright botanical and are also what modern-day scientific research supports as a critically important herbal supplement.
+As mentioned, turmeric (or Curcuma longa) is the underground stem of the flowering plant found in Asia and Central America, and within that root are naturally occurring compounds called curcuminoids.
 There are three main curcuminoids in turmeric, generally referred to as “curcumin.”

 With that said, many healthcare professionals also believe that utilizing the whole turmeric root, inclusive of all the root’s curcuminoids, can offer powerful healing capabilities.

 Andrew Weil, M.D., one of the pioneers of holistic and herbal medicine, said, “My preference is for whole turmeric extracts,” because he believes the components of the whole turmeric root may offer unique, synergistic benefits.

 Maximizing the benefits of turmeric